Kia rongo te ao - Ko Maninitua, ko Maniniaro, Ka tangi te kura, ka tangi wiwini, Ka tangi te kura, ka tangi wawana, Ka rapa, ka tatū ki te pae huakai

 Regional events and activities are also being planned, including arts festivals, science and mātauranga, ecological restoration, and historical interpretation projects.

-For more information see the Tuia 250 website.
+For more information see the Ministry of Culture and Heritage website.